2020–21 Arsenal F.C. season: Semi-finals

 The draw for the semi-finals was held on 19 March 2021, after the quarter-final draw.
-The Gunners' win meant Villarreal's manager Unai Emery would face his former side in the semifinals.
+The Gunners' win meant Villarreal's manager Unai Emery would face his former side in the semi final.
 Emery had guided Arsenal to the final in 2019, possibly his most notable moment during an 18-month stint at Arsenal between May 2018 and November 2019.